Karumi/project-quality-assurance/agile-methodology.md

 ## Roles

 Here below are listed the roles that will be actively involved.
-An important reminder is that these are describing roles, not job descriptions.
-One person can take on more than one role, and these can vary in a project basis or even during the lifetime of a project.
+An important reminder is that these are describing functions, not job descriptions.
+One person can take on more than one role, and these can vary on a project basis or even during the lifetime of a project.

 ### The Customer